hdShang/arxiv-daily/docs/cs-RO/2025-10-28/papers/251100041v1-endowing-gpt-4-with-a-humanoid-body-building-the-bridge-between-off-.md

 ---
 layout: default
-title: Endowing GPT-4 with a Humanoid Body: Building the Bridge Between Off-the-Shelf VLMs and the Physical World
+title: "Endowing GPT-4 with a Humanoid Body: Building the Bridge Between Off-the-Shelf VLMs and the Physical World"
 ---

 # Endowing GPT-4 with a Humanoid Body: Building the Bridge Between Off-the-Shelf VLMs and the Physical World